RadicalRohit/RadicalRohit/README.md

 1. **[Radical [•] Sphere](https://www.RadicalSphere.com/)** Developing an AI-powered interface tailored for designers, revolutionizing their creative process by overcoming creative blocks through cutting-edge algorithms such as Generative Adversarial Networks (GANs).

 2. **Bottle Regeneration Ai model** The project started with a challenge of creating 10,000 novel bottle design for water packaging company.
 We trained Ai model using 500  images of bottles on Google Colab.
-The project experience is now been implemented in developing Radical Sphere an ai powered image generative designing tool.
+The project experience is now been implemented in developing Radical Sphere an Ai  image generative designing tool.

 3. 🧮 **[MathBoard](https://radicalrohit.github.io/MathBoard)** is an iOS  calculator keyboard app.
 The problem of app switching between texting and calculating has been solved with MathBoard App.
 An iOS keyboard interface has been designed to calculate while texting.